chinchalinchin/scrilla/README.md

 - [Python 3.8 +](https://www.python.org/downloads/) <br>
 - [Docker](https://www.docker.com/products/docker-desktop) (Not required, but recommended for deploying application as a microservice.)<br>

 ## Environment

-You may want to export the environment variables defined in the <i>/env/.env</i> file into your current terminal session.
+You will want to export the environment variables defined in the <i>/env/ENVIRONMENT.env</i> file into your current terminal session while using and developing the application.
 You can `source` the <i>scripts/util/env-vars.sh</i> shell script to load these variables,

 > source ./scripts/util/env-vars.sh